 Repeating The Process For All Tokens

-This flow is repeated for each input token, so the second token also passes via the router, and the router can choose different experts to activate.
-For the input prompt, the tokens are handled together and we do not do this one after the other as shown in this example.
+We repeat this flow for each input token, so the second token also passes through the router, which can choose different experts to activate.
+For the input prompt, the model handles the tokens together and we do not do this one after the other as shown in this example.

 Multiple MoE Layers

-We’ve discussed about a single MoE layer, while in practice there are more than one, so the outputs from one MoE layer are propagated to the next layer in the model.
+We’ve discussed a single MoE layer, but in practice, there are multiple layers.
+Therefore, the outputs from one MoE layer propagate to the next layer in the model.

 MoE Layer – Paper Diagram